Perspective | Ivanka Trump shared a video of her meeting a homeless D.C. woman. That woman says she’s still waiting for her to keep a promise.

 It’s the presidential election season, which means it’s that time when we get to see politicians interacting more with regular folk — people who work and live in situations they don’t and may never experience.
 This is true across party lines and will take place even if coronavirus concerns mean that instead of kissing babies and shaking hands, connections are made through masks.

-But what happened to Davis offers a lesson on what shouldn’t be done: People who wield political power shouldn’t put vulnerable people on public display without offering ways to improve their situations.
+But what happened to Davis offers a lesson on what they shouldn’t do: People who wield political power shouldn’t put vulnerable people on public display without offering ways to improve their situations.

 I know Davis.
-Before her encounter with Trump, I interviewed her for a column after someone who had seen her volunteering in the community told me about her.
+Before her encounter with Trump, I had interviewed her for a different column after learning about her volunteer work in Southeast Washington.
 At the time, Davis told me how she and her mother, Annie Davis, had been wrongfully evicted for standing up to their landlord and how she was worried her mother would die before they could find stable housing.

 When we speak again on a recent afternoon, her voice starts to shake.
 She explains that she no longer has the car she was borrowing from a relative and that she is considering renting one — using money people donated through a GoFundMe page — for her mom and her to live in temporarily.
-She says that feels safer than going to a shelter during a pandemic, because her mom has health conditions that make her vulnerable the virus.
+She says that feels safer than going to a shelter during a pandemic, because her mom has health conditions that make her vulnerable to the virus.

 “I don’t want to cry,” she says, “but I get so irritated.
 Emotionally, I’m just drained because I worry about my mom more than anything.
 If it was just me, I would be okay.
 But I just get so mad, because how did this happen?
 How did this even happen?
 What more can I be doing?”